br-automation-com/mappView-User/README.md

   * RoleRemove
   * Import
   * Export
+  * ListRefresh
+  * ErrorReset
 * PAR -> Parameters like user name, file path to export data, ...
-  * FilePath -> This is where import and export files are stored
+  * FilePath -> This is where import and export files are stored.
+Note that this is the absolute path and not a file device as it would be used for many other functions.
+Use "F:/" for the user partition.
   * UserName -> The user name affected by a command
   * UserNameNew -> The new user name used when renaming a user
   * UserRole -> The user role used with the assign and remove command
   * Password -> Password used for user create and password change
   * PasswordRepeat -> Must match the password in prvious variable 'Password'
+  * VisuSlotID -> This is the session ID for the current command.
+This is used to identify where to send response messages.
 * DAT -> User data and roles as well as some status information
   * Users -> A list with all users in the system
     * Name -> Name of user
     * Roles -> Roles assigned with user
   * Roles -> A list with all roles in the system
   * Status -> Shows the result for the last command
-  * UserActive -> This is the user that is currently logged in
+  * UserActive -> This is a list of users that are currently logged in
-* VIS -> Data specific for the visualization
+* VIS -> Data specific for the visualization.
+The structure is an array, one for each client session
   * ListUsers -> Data provider of list box for all users
   * ListUsersIndex -> Index of user list box for all users
+  * ListUserValue -> Selected user name
   * ListUserRole -> Data provider of list box for selected user roles
   * ListUserRoleIndex -> Index of user list box for selected user roles
   * ListRoles -> Data provider of list box for all roles